Pinku AI - Image to Video Guide

 How the Model Works

 The model animates primarily based on what is already happening in the image.
+It does not create completely new actions from scratch.
+It interprets visual cues and expands them into motion.

 Important: